medfreeman/nuxt-netlify-cms-module/README.md

 :information_source: The nuxt.js [srcDir](https://nuxtjs.org/api/configuration-srcdir/) is set to the project root folder by default.
 If you don't change this value in nuxt config, you'll just have to create the "netlify-cms" directory at your project root folder.

 :information_source: If you don't use any of the following two features, there's no need to create this folder.
+But since `netlify-cms` needs a configuration specific to your repository, you'll have to specify it through [options](#cmsconfig).

 #### Netlify CMS `config.yml`